DIY Half-Moon Dream Catcher With Bead Detail

-Some people collect buttons, but for me it’s beads.
-It doesn’t matter if they’re rescued from a broken necklace or passed on from friends that no longer need them, I’ll find space for those little beauties somewhere in my craft cupboard.
+Some people collect buttons, but for me, it’s beads.
+It doesn’t matter if they’re rescued from a broken necklace or passed on from friends that no longer need them; I’ll find space for those little beauties somewhere in my craft cupboard.
 And don’t ever leave me alone in a bead shop.
-I’m like a kid in a candy store with a credit card that will be maxed out before you finally drag me out of there, kicking and screaming 😀 So when the ladies at the IBC suggested “Beads Galore” as a theme for this month’s challenge, I was over the moon, in more ways than one.
-You see I’ve been meaning to make myself a half-moon dream catcher with bead detail for the longest time.
+I’m like a kid in a candy store with a credit card that will be maxed out before you finally drag me out of there, kicking and screaming 😀 So when the ladies at the IBC suggested “Beads Galore” as a theme for this month’s challenge, I was over the moon; literally.
+You see, I’ve been meaning to make myself a half-moon dream catcher with bead detail for the longest time.

 Plus, this month’s IBC “Beads Galore” challenge lets me showcase all those baubles I’ve collected over the years.

 Let me quickly tell you a little more about the IBC.
 We’re a group of bloggers from all over the world who challenge each other every month to make something using a common theme.
 Our previous challenge was all about spindles, and we made a tabletop water feature using a CD spindle.
 It always surprises me how everyone interprets the theme.
 Right, before we get to the beaded half-moon dream catcher tutorial, be sure to follow us on Facebook, Twitter, Pinterest, or Instagram.
 And don’t forget to subscribe so you’ll never miss a post!

 - Two round objects to use as a template to draw the half moon

 - Tibetan bead spacers